dexygen/jackrabbitmvc/README.md

 ### jrMvc (JackRabbitMvc) is a ~75 line (excluding comments), one-file, PHP 5+ (supports 7) MVC micro-framework.

->Perfection is attained not when there is nothing left to add, but when there is nothing left to take away."
+>"Perfection is attained not when there is nothing left to add, but when there is nothing left to take away."
 (Antoine de Saint-Exupéry)